evhub/coconut/DOCS.md

 ### Enhanced Type Annotations

-Since Coconut is a superset of Python 3 syntax, it supports [Python 3 function type annotation syntax](https://www.python.org/dev/peps/pep-0484/) and [Python 3.6 variable type annotation syntax](https://www.python.org/dev/peps/pep-0526/).
+Since Coconut syntax is a superset of Python 3 syntax, it supports [Python 3 function type annotation syntax](https://www.python.org/dev/peps/pep-0484/) and [Python 3.6 variable type annotation syntax](https://www.python.org/dev/peps/pep-0526/).
 By default, Coconut compiles all type annotations into Python-2-compatible type comments.
 If you want to keep the type annotations instead, simply pass a `--target` that supports them.

 _Note: When compiling type annotations to Python 3 syntax, Coconut will wrap every annotation in a string when in a position where Python would otherwise evaluate it (Python 3 function annotation), so that all type annotations are only ever evaluated at compile time, never at run time._